ParedesGab/PP1/README.md

 - It contains three sections, from top to bottom:

-  - The **Hero Laxus section**: it uses the same style as the hero section from the home page.
+  - The **Hero Laxus section**: it uses the same style as the hero section from the home page but a different background image.
 This section is responsive, and its height increases as the device screen width increases.

   - The **Laxus introduction section**: it uses the same style as the love story section from the home page.
 This section is responsive.

   - The **What Laxus gives to Thiosymbion section**: it is a research study conducted by the developer in 2022.
 A summary of the main findings of the article is presented, as well as a nutritional model of the interaction of *Laxus* with its bacteria.
-The study is also linked to the website, and this section is responsive.
+The study is also linked to the website and it opens in a new window.
+This section is responsive.

     ![Laxus page](documentation/website-screenshots/laxus-page.png)